Does creatine work for everyone?

 Supplements for building muscle, getting lean, and enhancing performance are ubiquitous in the fitness world.
 There are hundreds of high-potency protein powders, ultra-concentrated creatine, and scores of other products on the market, but almost no one is completely up-to-date with the latest and greatest supplements on the market.
-Case in point: Creatine.
+Case in point: Creatine personal information.
 The supplement has been around for over 40 years, but these days, it’s considered one of the best and fastest ways to enhance muscle size.

 The good news is that the bad news is that it’s also super expensive.
 A single 200-milligram vial costs upwards of $45.
 And for that kind of money, you’d better be ready to make the most out of your dosage, right?
-The good news is that, if you have the time and knowledge, the supplements you’re using are fully loaded with pure, performance-boosting ingredients.
+The good news is that, if you have the time and knowledge, the supplements you’re using are fully loaded with pure, performance-boosting ingredients like red meat.
 And the bad news is that, if you don’t have the patience, the time, or the experience, you might not be getting the full effects of the supplement.

 Where is Creatine Found Naturally?